locale.conf — Configuration file for locale settings

 /etc/locale.conf file configures

-variable assignments.
-It is possible to source the configuration
+shell-compatible variable assignments, ignoring comments and empty lines.
+It is possible to source the

-from shell scripts, however, beyond mere variable assignments, no
+configuration from shell scripts, however, beyond mere variable assignments, no shell features are

 Note that the kernel command line options